sameedshoaibb/Docker-hands-on/README.md

 ENTRYPOINT ["echo"]
 CMD ["Hi Docker"] #it will be argument for entrypoint instruction
 #Now, the dynamic arguments will be perform smoothly.

+{---- Push repository to docker hub -----}

+So, this means you have to tag your image before pushing:
+[docker tag firstimage YOUR_DOCKERHUB_NAME/firstimage"] and then you should be able to push it.
+[docker push YOUR_DOCKERHUB_NAME/firstimage"]

+docker push image_name